Azure/azure-sdk-for-python/doc/dev/static_type_checking_cheat_sheet.md

 ### General guidance

 - Do provide type annotations (per PEP 484) to public APIs in the client library.
-- You do not need to type annotate all functions in a client library, but you should provide type hints where unit tests are worth writing or where type annotations will assist in understanding of the code.
+- You do not need to type annotate internal functions in a client library, but you should provide type hints where unit tests are worth writing or where type annotations will assist in understanding of the code.
 - Do not use comment style type hints.
 Use inline, annotation style.

 ```python